Nusa Penida Beaches are some of the most unique and pristine beaches in all of Indonesia.

 Full Blog Post: Tembeling Beach Nusa Penida

-Last but not least on this list of best Nusa Penida beaches is Suwehan Beach.
-Boasting electric blue waters, golden sands and a unique rock islet, it’s safe to say this Nusa Penida beach is not to be missed during your adventures around the island.
+Boasting electric blue waters, golden sands, and a unique rock islet, it’s safe to say Suwehan Beach is not to be missed during your adventures around the island.

 When you reach the parking lot, it’s a grueling 340 steps down the cliffside but I guarantee you’ll be in complete awe when you step foot on this epic beach.